10 Best Things to Do in Gunma

 8. See the autumn leaves from Kajika Bridge

-The views of the mountains and valleys blanketed in red and gold are simply breathtaking, which is why Kajika Bridge (河鹿橋) is the main attraction in the Ikaho Onsen area of Shibukawa city.
+The views of the mountains and valleys blanketed in red and gold are simply breathtaking, which is why Kajika Bridge (河鹿橋) is the main attraction in the Ikaho Onsen area of Shibukawa City.
 A gorgeous lacquered red bridge against a backdrop of red and orange maple leaves is one of the most sought-after images during the autumn seasons, drawing quite the crowds every late October to mid-November.
 The show isn’t over once the sun sets, as a special illumination lights up the bridge at night, creating a magical atmosphere!

 9. Snack on Yaki Manju During Your Trip

 When in Gunma Prefecture, be sure to try the Yaki Manju (焼きまんじゅう)!
 These little grilled sweet buns are stuffed with a variety of fillings, from sweet to savory, and have been a unique staple that originated in Gunma since the Edo Period.
 The most popular filling is red bean paste, but there are many other delicious options to choose from.
-Yaki Manju are the perfect snack to enjoy while exploring everything this beautiful prefecture has to offer.
+Yaki Manju is the perfect snack to enjoy while exploring everything this beautiful prefecture has to offer.

 10. Warm Yourself With Okkirikomi